Graeme S. Cumming

 Graeme has a wide range of interests, centering around understanding spatial aspects of ecology and the relevance of broad-scale pattern-process dynamics for ecosystem (and social-ecological system) function and resilience.
 He is also interested in the applications of landscape ecology and complexity theory to conservation and the sustainable management of natural resources.

-Graeme is currently developing a new project theme on spatial resilience and scale in coral reef-associated social-ecological systems while (1) writing up data and results from field research on southern African waterbirds and their parasites; (2) continuing an NRF-funded project on organism-focused models of ecosystem service provision; and (3) continuing a James S. McDonnell Foundation-funded program on the importance of spatial variation and network membership for the social-ecological resilience of protected areas.
+Graeme is currently developing a new project theme on spatial resilience and scale in coral reef-associated social-ecological systems while continuing to run an NRF-funded project on organism-focused models of ecosystem service provision and a James S. McDonnell Foundation-funded program on the importance of spatial variation and network membership for the social-ecological resilience of protected areas.